 Protect Our Parks

-City Planning documents due to be approved in fall 2020 include policy enabling development of public parkland that would be cumulative over 25-year duration of Plan
+- City Planning documents on Janaury 20 EPC agenda include policy enabling development of public parkland (Major Open Space) that would be cumulative over 25-year duration of Plan

 25-year Vision for Major Open Space will result in a cumulative loss of parkland